jayinblue/usefulblocks/README.md

 # usefulblocks
-a mod that makes useless blocks useful!
+a mod that makes useless blocks useful, with a focus on copper.

     UsefulBlocks is a free mod: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.